gandf/Firebird-Management-Studio/README.md

 Components to install in Lazarus :
 - ibx : https://www.mwasoftware.co.uk/ibx

-Work in progressor or to target :
+Work in progress or to target :
 - Translation
 - Clean
 - Fix issue from convertion from Delphi to Lazarus